kvz/bash3boilerplate/README.md

 ## Overview

-When hacking up BASH scripts, I often find there are some higher level things like logging, configuration, command-line argument parsing that:
+When hacking up Bash scripts, I often find there are some higher level things like logging, configuration, command-line argument parsing that: